-Grandma's easy Christmas dessert recipes will help your family to experience an old fashioned Christmas filled to the brim with good eating.
-Surprise your loved ones this Holiday Season with vintage homemade cakes, cookies, puddings, rich tasting pies, and delicious candies — all made right in your own kitchen using these easy dessert recipes.
+Surprise your loved ones this Holiday Season with Christmas cakes, cookies, puddings, pies, and melt-in-your mouth candies — all made in your own kitchen using these marvelous recipes.

-After using these easy Christmas dessert recipes to prepare baked goods for the Holiday Season, Mom carefully stored her Christmas baking in the kitchen pantry.
-I so loved the sweet and savory smells in that little room.
+Mom always prepared delicious baked goods for the Holiday Season using Grandma's old fashioned Christmas dessert recipes.
+Afterwards, she carefully stored her Christmas baking in the pantry.
+I so remember the sweet and spicy aroma of that little room.

-There were tins bursting with sugar cookies, holiday squares, fancy tarts, mincemeat pies, and plum puddings all carefully placed on high shelves beyond my reach — until I sneaked in with a tall stool to stand on. ;-)
+There were tins filled with sugar cookies, holiday squares, fancy cupcakes, mincemeat tarts, and plum puddings, all carefully placed on high shelves beyond my reach — until I sneaked in with the kitchen stool.

-Secure on the top shelf wrapped in several layers of brown paper was her Christmas fruitcake made from Grandma's recipe.
-She was so proud of her Christmas cake; it was fruit-filled, moist, and absolutely delicious.
+Secure on the top shelf and wrapped in several layers of brown paper was her Christmas fruitcake faithfully made from Grandma's recipe.
+Mom was so proud of her Christmas cake, and I knew not to touch it.
+It was bursting with fruit, perfectly moist, and absolutely delicious.

-Throughout the Christmas and New Years holidays, whenever visitors came, they were treated to plates filled with homemade goodies, and they could never leave without first sampling a piece or two of Mom's Christmas cake.
+However, guests could never leave without first sampling a piece of Mom's Christmas cake.
 I have many happy memories associated with Mom's Christmas baking.

 By remembering our kinship with all men;

 By cheering the downcast, and adding sunshine to daylight;

 By welcoming strangers (poor shepherds or wise men);